fooock/dca-cefi/README.md

 ```

 >It is super important to mount the directory where your strategy and keys are located.
+>The `--test` flag is only used in sandbox environments when the exchange supports it.

 ## How it works?